Scott signs bill authorizing free hunting, fishing licenses for Abenaki

 Members of Vermont’s Abenaki tribes have publicly pushed for hunting and fishing rights since at least the 1970s, when tribal members staged several high-profile fish-ins on historical fishing grounds along the Missisquoi River in Franklin County in order to draw attention to the issue.

-In an interview with the Messenger in early February, Maynard appeared supportive of the measure and cited it as an example of attitudes toward the Abenaki changing in Vermont.
+In an interview with the St. Albans Messenger in early February, Maynard appeared supportive of the measure and cited it as an example of attitudes toward the Abenaki changing in Vermont.

 In public testimony submitted to the Vermont legislature, Maynard said the Abenaki Nation of Missisquoi wholly endorsed H.716, saying the free licenses “would be a BIG help to our tribe.”